 As a San Diego local for almost 30 years now, I know my way around the diverse neighborhoods in this city.
-I love San Diego staycations!
+I love San Diego staycations just as much as weekend getaways.
 And when I travel, Airbnb is one of my favorite ways to get a phenomenal value along with insider tips from locals, whether I’m road tripping California or heading farther afield.
 Whether you’re looking for a lively girlfriend getaway, a romantic trip for two, or a beachy family vacation, I’ve got you covered in my ultimate guide to the best Airbnbs in San Diego.

 I’ve even included a brief description of each neighborhood so you can find the stay that is exactly right for you.
 Here is where to stay in San Diego: